How creative do we need to be with chair yoga?

 Personally, I am not a big fan of that approach for the following reasons:

-• Getting in and out of those poses is tricky and potentially dangerous for the students with more limited abilities; for them it can be discouraging and fear-inducing.
+- Getting in and out of those poses is tricky and potentially dangerous for students with more limited abilities; it can be discouraging and fear-inducing for them

 Of course, if your students are feeling adventurous, you can always try one of those as the icing on the cake, but you would need to be right there watching your students like a hawk to make sure that they don’t hurt themselves.